ThummeTo/FMIFlux.jl/README.md

 ## What is currently supported in FMIFlux.jl?
 - building and training ME-NeuralFMUs (NeuralODEs) with support for event-handling (*DiffEqCallbacks.jl*) and discontinuous sensitivity analysis (*SciMLSensitivity.jl*)
 - building and training CS-NeuralFMUs
-- building and training NeuralFMUs consisiting of multiple FMUs
+- building and training NeuralFMUs consisting of multiple FMUs
 - building and training FMUINNs (PINNs)
 - different AD-frameworks: ForwardDiff.jl (CI-tested), ReverseDiff.jl (CI-tested, default setting), FiniteDiff.jl (not CI-tested) and Zygote.jl (not CI-tested)
-- use `Flux.jl` optimisers as well as the ones from `Optim.jl`
+- use `Flux.jl` optimizers as well as the ones from `Optim.jl`
-- using the entire *DifferentialEquations.jl* solver suite (`autodiff=false` for implicit solvers)
+- using the entire *DifferentialEquations.jl* solver suite (`autodiff=false` for implicit solvers, not all are tested, see following section)
 - ...

 ## (Current) Limitations

+- Not all implicit solvers work for challenging, hybrid models (stiff FMUs with events), currently tested are: `Rosenbrock23(autodiff=false)`.

+- Implicit solvers using `autodiff=true` is not supported (now), but you can use implicit solvers with `autodiff=false`.

 - Sensitivity information over state change by event $\partial x^{+} / \partial x^{-}$ can't be accessed in FMI.
 These sensitivities are simplified on basis of one of the following assumptions (defined by user):